 Client-only tags MUST be relayed on

-MAY be relayed on other events.
+NOTICE messages, and MAY be relayed on other messages.

 The expected client behaviour of individual client-only tags SHOULD be defined in separate specifications, in the same way as server-initiated tags.